STEVE INSKEEP, Host:

 LAURA SYDELL: Babbage's massive engine stands taller than most men and fills half a gallery.
 Its 8,000 parts of cast iron steel and bronze fit together in a tight weave.
 But you can't just plug in this engine.
 It's powered by hand crank.

-Mr. TIM ROBINSON (Computer History Museum): It absolutely is a good workout.
+TIM ROBINSON: It absolutely is a good workout.